brolinr/conversation_bot/README.md

 # Conversation_bot
-A telegram bot working as a personal resume
+A chatter-bot working as a psychotherapist

 # By Brolin Remunyanga